whdrns2013/whdrns2013/README.md

 ## Also I Am..

-😆 Crazy in Music
+😆 Crazy about Music
-⚾ Crazy in Baseball
+⚾ Crazy about Baseball
 🎸 Bassist
 📷 Photographer
 🎹 Learning to Compose